 Wisconsin’s 2016 recounters found many of the same problems.
 They did not record their findings as thoroughly as Minnesotans did, but not one of the 72 counties’ recount reports noted encountering even one ambiguously marked oval.
 The WEI hand count of 4,580 ballots in Racine County found no fatally mismarked ballots, either (other than carbonless ink, which is not a problem for modern tabulators.)
 So whatever Wisconsin voters’ error rate is, it is less than 0.022% (22 thousandths of one percent)–again, not enough to justify the risk of universal BMDs.

 What little data BMD proponents have offered me to quantify the hand-mismarking rate has been irrelevant.
 David Becker, Executive Director of the Center for Election Innovation and Research (CEIR, a voting-equipment company) tweeted me a list of recounts he claimed had found decisive rates of voter error.
 I looked into each.
-None were reported to have found even minor levels of ballot-marking errors.
-As in the Minnesota and Wisconsin recounts, the significant reported causes of miscounts were officials’, not voters’, errors.
+None found even minor levels of ballot-marking errors.
+As in the Minnesota and Wisconsin recounts, the significant causes of miscounts were officials’ errors, not voters’.
 When I gave him one more chance to provide data showing that voter errors have affected outcomes, he replied: “Facts are stubborn things … but still, there are many, many elections where ambiguous (hand-marked votes) exceeded the margin.
 Not even arguable.
-But happy to help point you in the right direction.
 I think we’ve reached the end of the constructiveness of this convo.”

-That’s not the reply you get from someone who possesses evidence to prove his point.
+That’s not the reply of a man who has evidence to prove his point.

 Aside: Speaking of an analogy with standardized testing, imagine that the ACT and SAT companiesswitched to having students select their answers from a touchscreen; printing out the answer sheets with bubbles already marked, and telling the students they must verify the printed answers because managers have no way to tell if the machines accurately recorded their selections.
-See any problem?
+On what planet do you think that might be acceptable?

 In contrast to individual errors, poorly designed ballots are a more serious problem.
 Poor design can systematically disadvantage one candidate or favor another for every voter — not just the careless ones.
 It is, therefore, more likely to affect an outcome.